 1994 – 2009

 The debut emblem appeared in 1994.
 It is based on an artistic combination of the letters “PS” – short for PlayStation.
-About 20 variants were presented to the management, among which was the one that won.
+About 20 variants were presented to the management, one of which won.
 Its creator is Japanese artist-designer Manabu Sakamoto, who created other equally famous Sony signs (VIAO).

 He proposed a three-dimensional logo, with “P” depicted standing and “S” lying, as if it were the shadow of the first letter.
-The semi-ovals are interestingly played out, leaving the top part of the “P” open.
-Overall, it is a unique combination of text, graphics, and color, as the round elements are painted in different colors – blue, red, and yellow.
+The semi-ovals are played out interestingly, leaving the top part of the “P” open.
+Overall, it is a unique combination of text, graphics, and color, with the round elements painted blue, red, and yellow.

-Manabu Sakamoto also developed a full set of characters, including some other signs: the brand can use them for any generation of consoles.
+Manabu Sakamoto also developed a full set of characters, including additional signs, that the brand can use across any console generation.
 In these versions, the letter “P” is also played with a white “S” inside.

 2009 – today

 The current PlayStation label modification is the most minimalistic in terms of color.
-It consists of a classic black-and-white combination, maintaining an elegant contrasting look.
-In terms of presentation, it is an exact copy of the previous version, with an accurate ratio of geometric shapes and graphics.
+It consists of a classic black-and-white combination, maintaining an elegant, contrasting look.
+In terms of presentation, it is an exact copy of the previous version, with the same geometric shape and graphic ratios.

 Individual designations for each series of gaming consoles are still used.
 The contour lines are curved by the letters “P” and “S,” with the console or video game serial number on the right.
-The symbols have a serpentine shape and are written continuously.
+The symbols have a serpentine shape and are written in a continuous line.

 PlayStation lgbtq

 PlayStation demonstrates its commitment to supporting and promoting inclusivity for the LGBTQ+ community.
-The company creates a space for the gaming community where all users feel comfortable while publicly affirming its values through participation in international initiatives and campaigns to advocate for equality and the rights of all individuals, regardless of sexual orientation or gender identity.
+The company creates a space for the gaming community where all users feel comfortable, publicly affirming its values through participation in international initiatives and campaigns that advocate for equality and the rights of all individuals, regardless of their sexual orientation or gender identity.

 PlayStation expresses support using a rainbow logo, often updated on the company’s official social media pages during significant events such as Pride Month.
 This symbol shows solidarity with the community and reinforces the company’s dedication to creating inclusive and safe spaces for everyone.
 The PlayStation LGBTQ logo represents an important step toward advancing equality in the gaming industry, which has traditionally been less diverse.